Battle of Fort Niagara: Siege

 The French had about one hundred Iroquois allies at the fort who withdrew to meet with the fellow Iroquois who had accompanied the British.
 Captain Pouchot directed a vigorous defense.

 Prideaux was killed when a shell fragment from one of his own guns hit him, and command of the British forces fell to Sir William Johnson.
 Johnson was a provincial officer and not in the regular army, and thus there was some question of his right to take command.
 But Sir William held a royal colonel's commission in his role as commander of the Iroquois auxiliaries, and so he insisted on remaining in command after a lower-ranking regular army officer, Lieutenant Colonel Frederick Haldimand, arrived on the scene.

-The French capitulated on 26 July after a French relief force was defeated at the Battle of La Belle-Famille two miles south of the fort.
+On 24 July, a French relief force led by François-Marie Le Marchand de Lignery, Charles Philippe Aubry, and Michel Maray de La Chauvignerie were ambushed and defeated at the Battle of La Belle-Famille two miles south of the fort.
+The French force at Fort Niagara capitulated on 26 July.

 Aftermath

 The capitulation of Fort Niagara occurred on the same day that French troops abandoned Fort Carillon to an overwhelming British army under General Amherst.

 Following the surrender of Fort Niagara, the French abandoned other forts in the frontier, recalling garrisons to defend the populated areas of Canada.
 Forts abandoned by the French includes Fort St. Frédéric (in present-day Crown Point) and Fort Rouillé (in present-day Toronto).
 Fort St. Frédéric was destroyed as French troops abandoned Lake Champlain to protect the Canadian heartland.
 The garrison at Fort Rouillé was instructed to evacuate the area, and burn the fort should Fort Niagara fall.
 After the British captured Fort Niagara, the French garrison burned Fort Rouillé, and withdrew to Montreal.
 The remaining French forts in the Ohio and Illinois Country were eventually turned over to British forces.

 In the same month, Montcalm led the defences against British General James Wolfe in the three-month siege of Quebec City.
 The colonial capital was taken in September 1759 at the Battle of the Plains of Abraham.
 During the next year, attempts were made by the French to recapture Quebec City, although their attempts were rebuffed with the arrival of British reinforcements.
 A year later after a two month campaign, Montreal was conquered by the British in September 1760, the administration of New France signed the Articles of Capitulation surrendering the colony of Canada to the British.
 The signing of the Articles of Capitulation saw the end of major combat operations in the North American theatre of the Seven Years' War.